Work to complete

 Some courses have final year modules which directly relate to the placement and some have modules which are enriched by having a placement experience to reflect upon and apply your real-world knowledge gained on placement.

-You will complete a Synoptic Portfolio which will encourage you to combine elements of learning from your course together with the placement to show your accumulated knowledge and understanding of the subject area.
+During your sandwich placement, you will complete a learning portfolio, or equivalent, which will encourage you to combine elements of learning from your course together with the placement to show your accumulated knowledge and understanding of the subject area.
 This will enable you to demonstrate your ability to integrate and apply your skills, knowledge and understanding along with the breadth and depth of the subject.

 This is tailored to every course to ensure it is relevant to your degree and graduate employment.
-Find out more on your Placement Blackboard site along with your Department’s submission deadline and submission point.
+Find out more on your Placement Blackboard site along with your School’s submission deadline and submission point.

 Postgraduate work experience placements

-If your course does include the Applied Professional Diploma, like our undergraduate sandwich placements, you will be required to demonstrate your ability to integrate and apply your skills, knowledge and understanding along with the breadth and depth of the subject.
+Like our undergraduate sandwich placements, you will be required to demonstrate your ability to integrate and apply your skills, knowledge and understanding along with the breadth and depth of the subject.
 However, you will be expected to demonstrate this at a postgraduate level by applying skills, knowledge and understanding from your postgraduate course.